Quantum mechanics is wrong, useless, unable to predict any atomic energies.

 ↑ It means quantum mechanical variational methods can get wrong energy values lower than true ground state energies (= in atoms such as helium ) if physicists use various forms of wavefunctions (= including interelectronic distance like Hylleraas ) and really try to find parameters giving the lowest possible energies.

-This p.1-introduction-4th-paragraph (and p.5-Table.1 ) says "However, according to recent experimental result (Bergeson et al., 1998), the results from the techniques reported above overestimated the helium ground-state energy" ← Quantum mechanical variational methods turned out to be Not variational, so false.
+This or this-p.1-introduction-4th-paragraph (and p.5-Table.1 ) says "However, according to recent experimental result (Bergeson et al., 1998), the results from the techniques reported above overestimated the helium ground-state energy" ← Quantum mechanical variational methods turned out to be Not variational, so false.

 (Fig.3) Quantum mechanical unsolvable Schrodinger equations have to artificially choose fake unphysical trial wavefunctions in the impractical CI.